Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Research context and data

 This study focused on the 6-credit (ECTS) CS1 course taught during fall 2023.
 The course is aimed primarily for first-year CS majors, but the course is open to all students at the university.
 In fall 2023, 321 students enrolled, with a pass rate of 63.5\%.
 The 11-week course included multiple weekly activities, diverse learning resources, and a rigorous grading scheme.
 To pass, students were required to complete at least 40\% of the weekly tasks, complete a course assignment (a mini-game project) and attend the final exam.
 The final grade was determined based on the number of completed weekly tasks and performance in the final exam.
 The course design allows getting the best grade even if either the final exam or weekly tasks were passed with minimal marks by compensating one with another.

-The course followed a weekly schedule, with a suggested learning strategy depicted in Figure \ref{fig:cs1_weekly_schedule}.
-Each week began with two lectures for which the students could prepare by reviewing the week's materials.
-The lectures were held in-person and online, during which the lecturer and students dynamically interacted through quizzes, interactive examples and discussions on the week's topic.
+The course syllabus is outlined in Table \ref{tab:cs1_syllabus}.
+The course followed a weekly schedule, with a learning strategy suggested by the course teacher depicted in Figure \ref{fig:cs1_weekly_schedule}.
+Each week began with two lectures for which the students were encouraged to prepare by reviewing the week's materials.
+The lectures were held in-person and online, during which the lecturer and students interacted through quizzes, interactive examples and discussions on the week's topic.

-Following the lectures, students completed a weekly task set consisting of 10 to 20 graded exercises of varying difficulty levels: introductory tasks (e.g., simulators and quizzes), basic programming tasks, bonus tasks (requiring more work), and guru tasks (requiring seeking extra knowledge beyond the week's material).
-Students generally had the freedom to choose which exercises to submit, except for one or two ``core tasks'' that were mandatory each week.
-They had access to several learning resources, such as a coursebook, interactive examples, lecture recordings, and documentation.
-Students were encouraged to use only the course materials and not search the internet, as all necessary and verified materials are available within the course.